Vachana sahitya

 Vachana sahitya is a form of rhythmic writing in Kannada (see also Kannada poetry) that evolved in the 11th century and flourished in the 12th century, as a part of the Sharana movement.
-Madara Chennaiah, an 11th-century cobbler-saint who lived during the reign of the Western Chalukyas is regarded by some scholars as the "father of Vachana poetry."
 The word "vachanas" literally means "(that which is) said".
 These are readily intelligible prose texts.
+These writings are notable for their simplicity and directness, often addressing social issues and personal devotion.
+They were composed in Kannada by saints of the Lingayat faith, most notably Basavanna, Akka Mahadevi, and Allama Prabhu.
+Vachanas critique rituals and caste discrimination, advocating a form of worship centered on Shiva, envisioned as a universal god.